pebberio/docker-schlund-ddns/README.md

 ### Configuration

+Before you can use the XML-Gateway, you'll have to order access for free on the [Official Homepage](https://www.schlundtech.de/services/xml-gateway/)

 #### Credentials

-To get access to the XML-Gateway you'll have to provide your credentials.
+To get access to the XML-Gateway using the web api, you must provide your credentials in a config file.
 Simply create a configuration file in the root of your docker folder.

 	# copy the dist file